Going to college can be a really exciting experience. It can also be a little unnerving, when you start to consider what you will do with your degree.

 8. Construction Management

 Another broad field, choosing this major will allow you to move freely among a variety of potential careers.
-Just realize – good times, bad times, Wall Street is always looking for the next smart finance person.
+Just realize: in good times and bad times, Wall Street is always looking for the next smart finance person.

 It is worth noting that a lot of these majors are in demand because they are particularly rigorous or require a great deal of technical knowledge.
 But if you continue to push through to graduation, your chance of scoring a great job is much closer within reach.